 James Mann Art Farm.
 Gallery of various subjects.
 Places I’ve been and things I’ve seen… with a few reconstructions.
 And the next day… it’s all history.
 Buildings, structures & landscape painting.
-Click an image below for full view of the original art.
+Click an image below for a larger view of the original art.

 Watercolor… Arizona… from my pencil sketch, February 2000… the Signagua built this cliff dwelling and many like it, within the natural formations of limestone along the Verde Valley in central Arizona, in the 12th or 13th Century.

 Watercolor… Bryce Canyon Natural Bridge, Utah… color sketch (plein air) on site July, 2006.
 Limestone, siltstone, dolomite and mudstone erode over very different lengths of time.
 And this process, that is responsible for all of these hoodoos, arches, ravines, washouts and whatever else is out there… has been going on for more than 60 million… Read more »

-Watercolor… the second of two color sketches I made of Mount Robson in the Mount Robson Provincial Park, British Columbia… from my trans Canada road trip, 2008.
+Watercolor… the second of two color sketches I made of Mount Robson, viewed from the Mount Robson Provincial Park, British Columbia… during my trans Canada road trip of 2008.
 This was in July.
-The snow covered peak, at about 9,760 feet in elevation, completely disappeared within the clouds.
+The ice and snow covered peak, at about 9,760 feet in elevation, completely disappeared within the clouds.
 This is reported to be the… Read more »

 Watercolor… Point Sublime on the North Rim of the Grand Canyon, Arizona.
 The view from Point Sublime, looking east… a color sketch (plein air), on site, July 10th, 2006.
 Point Sublime juts out into the abyss from the North Rim of the Grand Canyon at the very end of 18 miles of a rather quaint… Read more »